48.2. Logical Decoding Concepts

 In PostgreSQL , logical decoding is implemented by decoding the contents of the write-ahead log , which describe changes on a storage level, into an application-specific form such as a stream of tuples or SQL statements.

 In the context of logical replication, a slot represents a stream of changes that can be replayed to a client in the order they were made on the origin server.
-Each slot streams a sequence of changes from a single database, sending each change exactly once (except when peeking forward in the stream).
+Each slot streams a sequence of changes from a single database.

-Note: PostgreSQL also has streaming replication slots (see Section 25.2.5 ), but they are used somewhat differently there.
+PostgreSQL also has streaming replication slots (see Section 26.2.5 ), but they are used somewhat differently there.

 A replication slot has an identifier that is unique across all databases in a PostgreSQL cluster.
 Slots persist independently of the connection using them and are crash-safe.